Note: This post was updated in February 2023.

-For each type of ad, we’ll cover:
+For each ad format, we’ll cover:

 - The core strategies we use to get the best return on ad spend (ROAS)